Dmry/crypt-backup/README.md

 ```

 ### Workings
 The script will mount the encrypted disk created above.
-Next, it creates a folder named backup on your destination drive, so please check if there are any conflicts before running.
+ Next, it creates a folder named backup on your destination drive,
+ so please check if there are any conflicts before running.
  Finally it creates a disk image named FILENAME.img of INTERNAL on EXTERNAL.
+ It will ask your if you want to daemonize the process
-You can daemonize the process if you backup a server over SSH, so the backup process will keep running when you close the SSH session.
-After the backup is finished, the LUKS container will be dismounted and closed automatically.
+ so the backup process will keep running when you close an SSH session.
+ When the backup is finished, the LUKS container will be dismounted and closed automatically.

 ### Set permissions and run script
 cd into the directory containing backup.sh